skyscrapers/documentation/kubernetes/service_mesh.md

 ```

 **Note:** you can get these deployment changes by running `linkerd inject deployment.yaml` where `deployment.yaml` is one of your existing Deployment specs.
 Hopefully a [future version will handle injection automatically](https://github.com/linkerd/linkerd2/issues/561).
+**Note 2:** if you're not using the `linkerd inject` command and you're adding the sidecar and init containers via Helm for example, make sure you're using the same linkerd version that's deployed in your cluster.
+You can check such version by running `linkerd version`.

 ## Other useful commands